User Tools

 A suggested 'solution' to the paradox was published in 2015 - which pointed out that larger organisms tend to have bigger and more slowly-dividing cells with lower energy turnover, which may reduce the risk of developing cancer.

-In conclusion, we believe that although Peto's paradox is likely a multifactor phenomenon, its solution will remain elusive unless cell size and metabolic rate are taken into consideration.
+[…] we believe that although Peto's paradox is likely a multifactor phenomenon, its solution will remain elusive unless cell size and metabolic rate are taken into consideration.

 Source : Evol Appl.
 2015 Jan; 8(1): 2–8

-It's well established that larger animals do tend to have slower metabolisms - and that faster metabolisms can lead to increased cancer rates (ref.) - but it's also evident that the larger species tend to live considerably longer, and thus will presumably encounter many more opportunities (timewise) for chance mutations caused by carcinogenic substances and radiation etc. etc..
+It's well established that larger animals do tend to have slower metabolisms - and that faster metabolisms can lead to increased cancer rates (ref.) - but it's also evident that the larger species tend to live considerably longer, and thus will presumably encounter many more opportunities (timewise) for chance mutations caused by carcinogenic substances and/or radiation etc. etc..

 Also see : Oncogenesplugin-autotooltip__plain plugin-autotooltip_bigOncogenes